KidPudel/android-starter-kit/Android/fragments.md

    }
    ```
 You should also **create a default Fragment in this block** of code to **avoid the possibility of entering a blank screen**.
+A `savedInstanceState` check is **needed**, too.
+This allows us to avoid a situation where our Activity gets recreated, and Fragments are restored, **but we forcibly add our Fragment.**